arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ***The download and upload speed may vary depending on the region.***

-This setup demonstrates the integration and use of Mini PCIe cards in compact systems such as the Portenta Max Carrier, showcasing their ability to add functionalities while maintaining a small footprint.

 For a more streamlined approach, you can use the following single-line command: